Published : December 28, 2018

 So the sole objective of writing this very blog is to create awareness among retail investors.
 Awareness relating to this instrument for parking your short-term surplus funds.
 It is also true that any investment comes with a varying degree of risks.
 So is the certificate of deposit.
 However, as we will proceed reading, you will agree to keep it in low-risk investment category.

 Before detailing further, I consider outlining the proceeding on this blog.
 I Will cover all the basics that any retail investor must understand before taking up investment decision.
-One of the major hurdles a retail investor faces in making investment decision is where to look for relevant information.
+One of the major hurdles a retail investor faces in making an investment decision is where to look for relevant information.
 So I will detail a list of available CD in India.
 Also with the list, I will also give some vital statistics.
 This will help them choose some certificate of deposit for their own investment portfolio.

 So let us start.

 As per the RBI, a certificate of deposit is a negotiable money market instrument.
-A negotiable instrument guarantees for the repayment of principal amount along with the pre-specified earnings.
+A negotiable instrument guarantees for the repayment of the principal amount along with the pre-specified earnings.
 One more benefit of such an instrument is that you can demand the payment or can get at the set time.
 Moreover, you also know the issuer of such instrument.
 The RBI is the apex body and issues guidelines for the issue of the certificate of deposit in India.

 Banks both national and foreign, along with financial institutions can issue such certificates.
 Please note that only scheduled commercial banks can issue CDs.
 Regional rural banks and local area banks do not have permission to issue CD.
 They issue CD in electronic form (dematerialise form) or as Usance Promissory Note (paper certificate).
 However, for such an issue, they need to keep funds with eligible banks or financial institutions.